-- 11.1.
-The United Nations Convention on the Law of the Sea (UNCLOS)8 requires flag States to ensure that vessels flying their flag carry on board certificates required by and issued pursuant to international rules and standards and ensure that vessels flying their flag are periodically inspected in order to verify that such certificates are in conformity with the actual condition of the vessels. - 11.2.
-The Bahamas safety inspection requirements for each type of yacht are provided in the relevant YN (see paragraph 4.6). - 11.3.
-Upon successful completion of a Bahamas safety inspection, the yacht will be issued with a Certificate of Inspection (CoI). - 11.4.
-Bahamas Recognised Organisation surveyors are NOT authorised to undertake Bahamas safety inspections.
+11.1.
+The United Nations Convention on the Law of the Sea (UNCLOS)7 requires flag States to ensure that vessels flying their flag carry on board certificates required by and issued pursuant to international rules and standards and ensure that vessels flying their flag are periodically inspected in order to verify that such certificates are in conformity with the actual condition of the vessels.

-8 United Nations Convention on the Law of the Sea, 1982 - Article 217(3)
+7 United Nations Convention on the Law of the Sea, 1982 - Article 217(3)